azharlabs/papert-code/docs/cli/commands.md

 You can make your commands dynamic by executing shell commands directly within your `prompt` and injecting their output.
 This is ideal for gathering context from your local environment, like reading file content or checking the status of Git.

-When a custom command attempts to execute a shell command, Qwen Code will now prompt you for confirmation before proceeding.
+When a custom command attempts to execute a shell command, Papert Code will now prompt you for confirmation before proceeding.
 This is a security measure to ensure that only intended commands can be run.

 **How It Works:**